 How much should you have in an emergency fund?

 You will need to assess this for your own circumstances and risk appetite.
 As suggested above, 3-6 months is often the quoted amount.
 But this may not be enough if you think your job, sector or personal circumstances are riskier.

-If you and your partner work in the same sector or employer if you have large, expensive debts or underlying health conditions that would mean finding a new income might be tricky.
+Finding a new income might be tricky if you and your partner work in the same sector or employer with large, expensive debts or underlying health conditions.

 If your reading this is March 2020, then you are experiencing an almost complete shutdown of jobs and economic activity for most people.
 All a sudden lots of peoples jobs have stopped dead, and the economy appears to be grinding to a halt for how long who knows.

-Having a safety net of 3-6 months or more expenses will make any challenge like this a lot more bearable.
+A safety net of 3-6 months or more expenses will make any challenge like this much more bearable.